-The Ordinary Resolution proposed to be passed in respect of the proposed renewal of the shareholders' general mandate for interested person transactions is set out in the summary of resolutions to be passed in the upcoming Annual General Meeting, of which is contained in the Annual Report.
+The Ordinary Resolution proposed to be passed in respect of the proposed renewal of the shareholders' general mandate for interested person transactions is set out in the Notice of Annual General Meeting, of which is contained together with the Proxy Form in the Annual Report.

 This Appendix I has been prepared by the Company and its contents have been reviewed by the Company's sponsor, PrimePartners Corporate Finance Pte.
-Ltd. (the "Sponsor") in accordance with Rules 226(2)(b) and 753(2) for compliance with the Singapore Exchange Securities Trading Limited (the "SGX-ST") Listing Manual Section B: Rules of Catalist.

-This Appendix I has not been examined or approved by the SGX-ST. The SGX-ST assumes no responsibility for the contents of this Appendix I, including the correctness of any of the statements or opinions made or reports contained in this Appendix I.
+Ltd. (the "Sponsor").
+It has not been examined or approved by the Singapore Exchange Securities Trading Limited (the "Exchange").
+The Exchange assumes no responsibility for the contents of this Appendix I, including the correctness of any of the statements or opinions made or reports contained in this Appendix I.

-The contact person for the Sponsor is Ms Gillian Goh, Director, Head of Continuing Sponsorship (Mailing Address: 16 Collyer Quay, #10-00 Income at Raffles, Singapore 049318 and E-mail: sponsorship@ppcf.com.sg).
+The contact person for the Sponsor is Ms Lim Hui Ling, 16 Collyer Quay, #10-00 Income at Raffles, Singapore 049318 and sponsorship@ppcf.com.sg.